Theory of two-level Schwarz preconditioners with piecewise-polynomial coarse spaces for the high-frequency Helmholtz equation: Introduction

 When solving self-adjoint positive-definite problems (such as Laplace's equation) with domain-decomposition (DD) methods, coarse spaces provide global transfer of information, and are the key to parallel scalability (see, e.g., \cite{ToWi:05, Wi:09}, \cite[Chapter 4]{DoJoNa:15}).
-However, the design of practical coarse spaces for high-frequency wave problems, such as the high-frequency Helmholtz equation, is much more difficult than in the self-adjoint positive-definite case (see, e.g., the recent computational study \cite{BoDoJoTo:21} and the references therein) and there have been several preprints appearing in the last year on the rigorous numerical analysis of this question \cite{HuLi:24, NaPa:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24}.
+However, the design of practical coarse spaces for high-frequency wave problems, such as the high-frequency Helmholtz equation, is much more difficult than in the self-adjoint positive-definite case (see, e.g., the recent computational study \cite{BoDoJoTo:21} and the references therein) and there have been several papers appearing in the last year or so on the rigorous numerical analysis of this question \cite{HuLi:24, NaPa:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24}.

-The heart of the issue is that the accurate approximation of a function oscillating at frequency $\lesssim k$ in a domain of characteristic length scale $L$ requires $\sim (kL)^d$ degrees of freedom.
+The heart of the issue is that the accurate approximation of a function oscillating at frequency $\lesssim k$ in a domain of characteristic length scale $L$ requires $\sim (kL)^d$ degrees of freedom (where $d$ is the spatial dimension).
 Furthermore, the \emph{pollution effect} \cite{BaSa:00} means that finite-element methods (FEMs) with fixed polynomial degree applied to the Helmholtz equation require $\gg(kL)^d$ degrees of freedom to be accurate.
 In particular, \cite{BeSaToVe:23} recently exhibited examples of meshes in 2-d with $(kL)^d$ degrees of freedom for which the Helmholtz FEM solution with fixed polynomial degree does not exist.
-In contrast, if the polynomial degree increases logarithmically with $\log (kL)$, then the resulting $hp$-FEM method does \emph{not} suffer from the pollution effect \cite{MeSa:10, MeSa:11, EsMe:12, LSW3, LSW4, GLSW1, BeChMe:24}, provided that the solution operator of the Helmholtz problem grows polynomially with $kL$ (as occurs for ``most" frequencies by \cite{LSW1}).
+In contrast, if the polynomial degree increases logarithmically with $\log (kL)$, then the resulting $hp$-FEM method does \emph{not} suffer from the pollution effect \cite{MeSa:10, MeSa:11, EsMe:12, LSW3, LSW4, GLSW1, BeChMe:24}, assuming that the solution operator of the Helmholtz problem grows polynomially with $kL$ (which \cite{LSW1} showed is true for ``most" frequencies).